Skin sensory receptors: How context affects touch response

 C-tactile fibers, like Aδ receptors, are also unmyelinated, but they’re the secondary responders to pain because they require deeper pressure to elicit a response than Aδ.

-Some of the major sensory nerves that allow us to respond to the type of touch.
-Not all skin surfaces contain the same amount of receptors.
-C-tactile fibers, for example, are more common along arms and legs than the abdominal region.
+Not all skin surfaces contain the same amount of skin receptors.
+For example, C-tactile fibers are more common along arms and legs than the abdominal region.
 Evolutionarily speaking, this makes sense because we humans rely mostly on our limbs to gather tactile information from our environment.

 How the central nervous system and skin processes touch